pyrareae/notte/README.md

 # General Todo

-- Change the HTML and CSS structure to be more consistant.
+- Change the HTML and CSS structure to be more consistent.
-  - Use one and only one master stylesheet for all apps.
+  - Use one and only one stylesheet for all apps -- little/no changes allowed.
 - Get 100% parity on Rails/Vue before moving forward.
 - Add some missing UI elements, and smooth over some rough edges.
 - Clean up scaffoldinf junk that doesn't need to be there.
+- Better mobile exp.

 # Possible Future Implementations